 - Coordinate the development of a comprehensive tracking system of bird conservation action in Canada that supports progress reporting and adaptive management.

 Influence Policy, NABCI-Canada will:

-- Assist cooperation on migratory bird conservation across the Western Hemisphere through existing, or by creating new, international agreements.
+- Assist cooperation on migratory bird conservation across the Western Hemisphere through existing, or by creating new, international agreements, partnerships or networks.